takumib/cpsc210-labs/labs/lab5/lab5.md

 /** Given an existing (possibly empty) 'list' and a pointer to a piece of 'data',
  *  this method creates a new node whose data field points to the 'data' parameter,
  *  and whose 'next' field points to the existing head node; if the list is empty
  *  (i.e.: head == null), assign head to your new node and set next to null.
+This
+ *  function should also make 'current' point to the new node (i.e.: the new 'head').
  */
 void prepend(list_t *list, void *data);

 /** Sets the current position pointer of 'list' to point at the head. */ void reset(list_t *list);

-/** Returns the object pointer in the node pointed to by 'current' (remember:
+/** Returns a pointer to the data field of the node pointed to by 'current' (remember:
- *  'current' is a field in 'list') and advance the 'current' pointer to the next
+ *  'current' is a field in 'list') and advances the 'current' pointer to the next
  *  node.
 If 'current' == null, then return null.
  */
 void *getnext(list_t *list);